grpc/proposal/A14-channelz.md

 When it comes to selectively setting or checking fields, it may not be clear from the documentation if the field should be accessible.
 Some fields may be sometimes set, but users may use them anyways.
-For example a server doesn’t have a single "target" it is connected to, but with a unified structure it would not be clear if the missing target was a buggy channel or a server.
+For example a server doesn't have a single "target" it is connected to, but with a unified structure it would not be clear if the missing target was a buggy channel or a server.
 Another example is the number of retries on a given channel.
-If there were zero, was it because it was a server, or because it was a channel that simply didn’t retry?
+If there were zero, was it because it was a server, or because it was a channel that simply didn't retry?

 Having more concrete message types makes the proto definition more self documenting.
 While comments could explain when which fields are set, having